Bill Ferguson (politician): In the legislature

+On October 24, 2019, Senate Democrats unanimously voted to nominate Ferguson to succeed Senate President Thomas V. Mike Miller.
+Ferguson was perceived as more progressive than Miller.
+He was sworn in as Senate President on January 8, 2020.
+Ferguson spent much of his first few legislative sessions as Senate President trying to reel in the agenda of Republican Governor Larry Hogan, with Maryland Democrats having voted to override Hogan's vetoes more than two dozen times during the final two years of his tenure.
+During the tenure of Democratic Governor Wes Moore, Ferguson had a functional relationship with Moore and worked with the governor on several issues, but publicly feuded with Moore on the issue of mid-decade redistricting in Maryland and to negotiations on a new lease for Oriole Park at Camden Yards.

 In June 2024, Ferguson joined CI Renewables, a Baltimore-based solar energy firm, as the company's general counsel.

 Ferguson was an at-large delegate to the 2024 Democratic National Convention, pledged to Kamala Harris.

 Political positions

 Education

 Ferguson supports the Kirwan Commission recommendations, also known as the Blueprint for Maryland's Future, and served on the Commission on Innovation and Excellence in Education before becoming President of the Maryland Senate.

 Ferguson opposed legislation introduced during the 2015 legislative session that would have armed school resource officers while they patrolled schools, calling it a "counterproductive strategy" and saying that counseling and other services would be more useful in enhancing school safety.

 In 2018, Ferguson blamed Governor Larry Hogan after Baltimore schools closed early amid facilities problems, saying that the governor did not provide adequate funding for public schools.